juharris/train-pytorch-in-js/README.md

 For your convenience, we included a build of ONNX Runtime Web with training operators enabled.

-We had an issue building the latest version (https://github.com/microsoft/onnxruntime/issues/10852).
 If you would like to build it yourself, see the instructions at [ONNX Runtime Web](https://github.com/microsoft/onnxruntime/tree/master/js/web) which currently links to specific instructions [here](https://github.com/microsoft/onnxruntime/blob/master/js/README.md#Build-2).
 When you get to the "Build ONNX Runtime WebAssembly" step, you'll need to add `--enable_training_ops` to the build command.
 For example: